5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 The right argument contains all the pieces of information that you will possibly need.

-We modify `test` so that is leaves the text and the comment untouched:
+We modify `test` to leave the text and the comment untouched:

 ~~~
       )reset